Cody Reed: Tampa Bay Rays

 On August 28, 2020, Reed was traded to the Tampa Bay Rays in exchange for Riley O'Brien.
 He pitched 2 2/3 scoreless innings for Tampa Bay in 2020.

 On May 22, 2021, Reed was placed on the 60-day injured list with left thumb weakness.
 He underwent surgery for thoracic outlet syndrome on June 2, which ended his season.
 In 12 games in 2021, Reed recorded a 3.72 ERA with 7 strikeouts in 9 2/3 innings of work.
 On November 5, Reed was outrighted off of the 40-man roster and elected free agency.

 On March 15, 2022, Reed re-signed with the Rays organization on a minor league contract.
 He split the season between the rookie–level Florida Complex League Rays and Double–A Montgomery Biscuits, accumulating a 5–0 record and 5.29 ERA with 17 strikeouts across 13 total appearances.
 Reed elected free agency following the season on November 10.

 Olmecas de Tabasco

 On April 26, 2024, Reed signed with the Olmecas de Tabasco of the Mexican League.
-In 26 appearances for Tabasco, he recorded a 4.12 ERA with 9 strikeouts across 19 2/3 innings pitched.
+In 26 appearances for Tabasco, he recorded a 4.12 ERA with nine strikeouts across 19 2/3 innings pitched.
 Reed was released by the Olmecas on March 12, 2025.

 Gary SouthShore RailCats

 On April 17, 2025, Reed signed with the Gary SouthShore RailCats of the American Association of Professional Baseball.
+In 38 appearances for the RailCats, he compiled a 1–4 record and 6.21 ERA with 31 strikeouts and two saves across 33 1/3 innings pitched.
+Reed was released by Gary on September 2.

+High Point Rockers

+On May 9, 2026, Reed signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 11 appearances for High Point, he recorded a 3.48 ERA with 16 strikeouts across 10 1/3 innings pitched.
+Reed was released by the Rockers on June 28.